 The majority of the respondent meant that dealing with cultural diversity was either essential or important.
 The next natural step is to find out what they think is the best way to do it.
 As I described in my dissertation an organisation has a lot of subcultures and it can choose to manage these subcultures in a number of different ways.
 They range from very controlled and hierarchical to loosely coupled entities with a great deal of autonomy.

-Like in the previous question I am surprised that so many respondents acknowledge the importance of protecting the minorities in the bigger society (company).
+Like in the previous question I am surprised that so many respondents acknowledge the importance of protecting minorities in the bigger society (company).
 It relates directly to the theories about how we accord status.
 I covered these theories in the dissertation.
 The second most popular option was to give as much freedom to the

 different cultures because this is the only way that they will perform to their maximum.
 This is how conglomerates work.
-I doubt this option is ideal for companies who have one or few related products to sell in many countries.
-Only 7% thinks that there has to be one way of doing things and you as an employee can either take it or leave it.
-I expected this number to be higher because it is often an attitude I hear as a consultant when I work with companies who are in doubt of how they shall face the challenges of the globalisation.
+I doubt this option is ideal for companies who have one or a few related products to sell in many countries.
+Only 7% think that there has to be one way of doing things and you as an employee can either take it or leave it.
+I expected this number to be higher because it is often an attitude I hear as a consultant when I work with companies who are in doubt about how they shall face the challenges of globalisation.
 Maybe they are just frustrated because they don’t know what to do in that situation.

-The answers to this question also tell me that it will be important that we in Gugin deliver a model for reconciling the dilemma of on one hand having a global organisation where you want economies of scale and on the other you want to be close to you customers and employees globally.
+The answers to this question also tell me that it will be important that we in Gugin deliver a model for reconciling the dilemma of on one hand having a global organisation where you want economies of scale and on the other you want to be close to your customers and employees globally.
 That can only be achieved through local customisation of products and policies.

 How well do you think the managers in your company are trained to take advantage of the cultural diversity in the workplace?